 The examination entries might include details of a person's birthplace and working career as well as the names and ages of dependent children.
 Entries can also include details of their recent whereabouts and other incidental details of a person's life story.
 This index allows you to search for a person or family by surname, and then gives you a volume and page number reference so that you can contact the Archives Centre for a copy of the entry.
 A copy can be supplied for £4; cheques should be made payable to the City of Westminster.

 Westminster Archives holds settlement examination books for this large parish for the years 1708 to 1795 and 1816 to 1827.
 These books are being indexed by a group of dedicated volunteers at the Archives Centre.
-The index is available to search online and covers volumes dating from 1732 to 1775.
+The index is available to search online in the Archives' searchroom and covers volumes dating from 1732 to 1775.